On Learning

 In a way, learning is about bridging the gap between what I know and what I don’t know.
 In the video below, Ira Glass talks about a different gap: the one between a creator’s taste and their current ability.
 His advice is that the only way to close this gap is to put in the work and to remember that it’s normal for it to take a while.
 I find his words of wisdom to be a helpful reminder on my learning journey.

-And most importantly: Stay Hungry.
+Steve Job’s commencement address: Stay Hungry.
 Stay Foolish.